SaarthakManocha/podcast-listener-analytics-EDAV/README.md

 This project analyzes podcast listening patterns based on episode length and genre to uncover insights about listener engagement and content performance.

 ###  Files
-- `podcast_analytics.ipynb` - Complete analysis with all questions answered
+- `podcast_analytics-EDAV.ipynb` - Complete analysis with all questions answered
 - `podcast_data.csv` - Dataset used for analysis

 ###  Analysis Includes